zheyorkbork/SCLA-Challenges/README.md

 # SCLA-Challenges
-a repository where I submit the challenges.
+The Repository where I submit the ** SCLA Challenges. **

+- Community Challenge is the css challenge

+- Quote Rolemodel Challenge is JS challenge #1

-The Moving Ball is JS challenge #2
+-Moving Ball Challenge is JS challenge #2

-Quote Role-Modle was JS challenge @1
-Community challenge was CSS challenge
-The VSCodium Lecture is the lecture of VScode and the github challenge.
+- Vscodium lecture is the Vs code challenge & lecture
+> VSCodium > VsCode

+- Node Chalenge is the nodejs challenge

+# Files

+- If you clone and notice, there is a .gitignore file and if you read it's contents, just don't worry what .sh means ;)